 Foreign Language Placement Test

-You must take a placement test before enrolling in French, German, or Spanish language courses at UMUC if you have some degree of written or oral proficiency reading or speaking the language or if you are a native speaker of the language.
+You must take a placement test before registering for a language course if you have prior experience with the language or if you are a native speaker of the language.
 Native speakers are not allowed into most UMUC language courses, with the exception of SPAN 314, SPAN 418, and SPAN 419.

 If you transferred from another institution where you took language courses, and your credits transferred to your UMUC transcript, you will be able to register for the next language course in your series and do not need to take the placement test.

 The 111 level of language classes are designed for students with no prior experience in the language.
 If you have already taken a language course at UMUC, you can enroll for the next course in the series without taking the exam.